-The purpose of the woman coming to the really deep well was to take water from the well to use in drinking, cooking and other household purposes.
-On this occasion however, upon arrival at the well, a new significance would be attached to the water in the well.

 At the well, Jesus made a request of the woman.
-Here we see that Jesus suffered from thirst and exhaustion as any man would under the circumstances.
-He could have easily requested a horse or some other mode of transport to get Himself from place to place but He humbled Himself so that He might set the example for those that would follow.
+Jesus had the power to get the water Himself for He was God as well as man, but He humbled Himself so that He might set the example for those that would follow.
+His request allows Jesus to open a conversation with the woman.
+The disciples had gone into a nearby town to buy food.
+Jesus was tired but He did not waste time but uses the time to witness.

-It is important to realize that Jesus is both God and man.
-This is shown briefly in this passage.
-The other aspect of this request from Jesus is that it allows Jesus to open some dialogue with the woman.

-Jesus had traveled a lot with His disciples.
-His movements were mostly in the daytime and thus under the heat of the desert sun.
-His disciples would see to His needs in terms of food and water and they were off into the next town to buy food.

-Jesus wearied, took the time to rest but even then, He does not waste time but uses the time to witness.
 Not only did Jesus use this opportunity to do the work of His Father, that is to witness but also, He was conversing with a Samaritan, literally an adversary of the Jews.

-Now Jews and Samaritans really didn't socialize or maintain any great commerce together.
-However, when need arose, there were times that they bought and sold food to one another, that part was lawful.
-Christ, and His disciples did not really heed the traditions that most held in that respect.

-Christ here showed that He had no prejudice but quietly humbled Himself, making request to an individual other Jews might not have even spoken to.
-He was perfectly able to get the water Himself, but He made the request for assistance.
+But Jesus had no prejudice but quietly humbled Himself, making request to an individual other Jews might not have even spoken to.
 Note however that Jesus did not feel restrained by the many barriers that had been erected to separate Him from this woman.
 First, He was a Jew and should not be speaking to Samaritans.